rudi-c/rudi-c.github.io/_posts/2017-06-20-range-perlin-noise.md

 Interestingly enough, this information is hard to find!
 None of the tutorials I found mention anything about the range.
 Not even the original paper does.
 As a result, there are a lot of misconceptions.
 The [Unity implementation](//docs.unity3d.com/ScriptReference/Mathf.PerlinNoise.html) contradicts itself saying that the `Mathf.PerlinNoise` returns a "float Value between 0.0 and 1.0" yet warns that "it is possible for the return value to slightly exceed 1.0f".

 Now, I'm not the first person to ask this question.
-It's been asked on Stack Overflow before and there's a thread on [GameDev.net from 2004](//www.gamedev.net/topic/285533-2d-perlin-noise-gradient-noise-range--/) where the posters fumble around and eventually arrive at an answer (while making a bunch of flat-out wrong claims, such as saying that Perlin-noise is Gaussian-distributed).
+It's been asked on Stack Overflow before and there's a thread on [GameDev.net from 2004](//www.gamedev.net/topic/285533-2d-perlin-noise-gradient-noise-range--/) where the posters fumble around and eventually arrive at an answer (while making a bunch of wrong claims, such as saying that Perlin-noise is Gaussian-distributed and can have arbitrarily large values with low probability).

 That's why I'm hoping this blog post will provide a definite answer to this question.
 It might seem like a lot of work just to find a number but hey, I think that number is important.